aninchat/theasciiconstruct/content/post/nxos-evpn-symmetric-hybrid.md

 ## Configuring leaf3 for Asymmetric IRB

 Let's configure leaf3 now for Asymmetric IRB.
-This implies that IRB interface for both VLAN100 and VLAN200 exist on leaf3, along with their corresponding L2VNIs.
+This implies that the IRB interface for both VLAN100 and VLAN200 exist on leaf3, along with their corresponding L2VNIs.
 Routing-instances are created for both VLAN100 and VLAN200 with service-type VLAN-based.

 ```
 admin@leaf3# show